digital-work-lab/open-source-project/slides/07-code_review.md

 # Summary (I)

-- You will be added as a contributor on GitHub (to opt out, e-mail me)
+- You will be added as a contributor on GitHub (to opt out, e-mail me).
 - Consider mentioning the contribution in your CV:

-**Open Source Contributions**
+**Open source contributions**
-CoLRev - An open source environment for Collaborative Literature Reviews
+CoLRev - An open source environment for collaborative literature reviews.

 - Role: Contributor/Developer
 - Date: 2024